-The Coatepec hill, currently known as Hualtepec or Astillero hill, just 30 kilometers from the Pahñú archaeological zone, seat of the Xajay culture, whose antiquity is calculated from the Preclassic period (500 B.C. - 300 A.D.).
-According to tradition, the Mexica departed from the mythical Aztlan ("place of the herons"), stopped at Teoculhuacan-Chicomóztoc ("place of the seven caves") and then arrived at Coatepec ("Hill of the serpents"), before moving on to Tula, an ancient Toltec city.
+The Coatepec hill, currently known as Hualtepec or Astillero hill, is just 30 kilometers from the Pahñú archaeological zone, the seat of the Xajay culture, whose antiquity is calculated from the Preclassic period (500 B.C. - 300 A.D.).
+According to tradition, the Mexica departed from the mythical Aztlan ("place of the herons"), stopped at Teoculhuacan-Chicomóztoc ("place of the seven caves"), and then arrived at Coatepec ("Hill of the serpents"), before moving on to Tula, an ancient Toltec city.

 The location of the mythical Coatepec hill, sacred to the Aztecs for being the place where Huitzilopochtli was born, in the territory of the State of Hidalgo, has been discovered thanks to archaeological evidence that coincides with pre-Hispanic and colonial historical sources, as well as the similarities between the myth and the geography of the Mezquital Valley.

 The hypothesis that the Hualtepec could be the sacred mountain of the Aztecs is reinforced by the archaeological evidence found in the mountain of Hidalgo, whose field research dates back to 1991.
 On the highest peak, on the south side, there is a 20-meter long rectangular base with slopes, where there is currently a modest chapel made with rocks from the ancient pre-Hispanic structures.
-A 400 meter long causeway connects the other summit, north side, where there is another mound.
+A 400-meter long causeway connects the other summit, the north side, where there is another mound.

 Archaeologists have also recorded sculptures of pre-Hispanic manufacture: a serpent's head carved in stone, perhaps a representation of Xiuhcoatl (weapon of teas with which Coyolxauhqui was killed), and at least seven ogival-shaped elements of what appear to have been battlements, which have a carved design of double arches and three circles; as well as stucco nails, stucco floors and blue paint on the flattened surfaces.

-Another interpretation of these battlements, which integrate geometric motifs such as the wide band in the form of an arch, decorated with triangles that surround the edge of the decorative element, is that they could be related to the ornaments of Coyolxauhqui, and perhaps they are representations of feathers that formed a large Cuauhxicalli.
+Another interpretation of these battlements, which integrate geometric motifs such as the wideband in the form of an arch, decorated with triangles that surround the edge of the decorative element, is that they could be related to the ornaments of Coyolxauhqui, and perhaps they are representations of feathers that formed a large Cuauhxicalli.

 Furthermore, in the middle of Cerro Hualtepec is a rocky promontory known as Peña de la Luna which, according to the Aztec myth, is the head of Coyolxauhqui that was left on the sierra while his body rolled down in pieces.
 It is possible then that somewhere at the base of the volcanic dome is the representation of the dismembered body of Huitzilopochtli's sister, which we have not yet detected.